Resources

 Step 6: Apply PLT @ rate of 150-200 lbs./1,000 sq. ft.

-After poultry litter windrowing, there will be high ammonia concentrations so be sure to apply PLT at a sufficient rate to eliminate ammonia and reduce litter pH.
+After poultry litter windrowing, it is likely there will be high ammonia concentrations so be sure to apply PLT at a sufficient rate to eliminate ammonia and reduce litter pH.
+Consult your JH Ag rep to confirm an ideal application rate, especially if excess litter moisture remains.